seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 protocol's own schedule and the protocol's or the fund's own disclosure, and an aggregator was only ever a convenience on the way to them.

+**With both discovery hosts closed, `backing` stops being a SWEEP and becomes a per-item lookup.** A sweep scans for what is not yet known and needs a host that lists many protocols; the primaries above answer only about a protocol already named.
+So there is nothing left to scan, and a run reporting «не выполнена» about it every day is reporting the absence of a host rather than the absence of work — which it did for five consecutive runs, each time correctly and each time uselessly.
+The obligation is unchanged in substance and moves to where it can be discharged: **when an unlock is published, its backing is looked up once against the protocol's or the fund's own disclosure, and the result is recorded on that item.** A lookup that finds nothing says so on the item.
+The `backing` entry leaves the sweep list, and a run that names it as an outstanding sweep is reporting a lane that no longer exists.

+**An item that cannot resolve before a stated date is not re-searched before it.** Every carried item may hold a next-attempt date, and while that date is ahead the run performs no search for it, prints it in the collapsed line, and spends nothing.
+The date is set from the event itself and never from a guess: a communiqué is not published before its meeting closes, a vote does not resolve before it closes, a figure is not released before its release time. **Measured 01.09: the G20 communiqué was searched on five consecutive runs and could not have existed on four of them**, so the searches were spent on an answer whose earliest possible arrival was known from the start, and the Boss read the same block five times.
+Two costs, one cause.
+When the date arrives the item is searched again on the first run past it, and a second failure past that date is what `НЕ ПРОВЕРЕНО` is for (§6).

+**A carried item printed at FULL length must carry something new this run** — a new fact, a changed status, a changed `Что меняет` clause.
+Otherwise it appears only in the collapsed line of §2.
+The section is a list of what changed, and an unchanged item printed in full is repetition wearing the shape of news.

 **A published thesis that rested on a source now unreachable is re-based or downgraded in the next run, by name.** The reason for the trade did not become false, it became unverifiable, and carrying it silently prints yesterday's conviction at today's confidence